apache/cassandra-java-driver/manual/cloud/README.md

   public static void main(String[] args) {
     // Create the CqlSession object; it will read the configuration file and pick the right
-    // values to connect to the Apollo database. try (CqlSession session = CqlSession.builder().build()) {
+    // values to connect to the Astra database. try (CqlSession session = CqlSession.builder().build()) {

       ResultSet rs = session.execute("select release_version from system.local");